 The Key to Successful and Useful Internal Branding

 As you know, branding is a form of identity your small business has to the outside world.
-Things like the logo, other design elements, and how your small business speaks which separates your small business from competitors.
+Things like the logo, other design elements, and how your small business speaks separate your small business from competitors.

 The goal of the brand is to build a positive reputation, establish credibility, and creating a brand that consumers, prospects, and current customers trust.